casualcore/casual/middleware/administration/documentation/cli/overview.operation.md

 `casual cli` shows the cardinality for the _option_ it self and if the _option_ takes values the cardinality of the values.

-* The cardinality of the _option_ dictates the possible number of usage of that particular _option_.
+* The cardinality of the _option_ dictates the possible number of usages of that particular _option_.
 A common cardinality for an _option_ is `[0..1]` -> zero-to-one usage (optional).
 * The cardinality of the _values_ for an _option_ dictates the number of values that particular _option_ takes.